DestineeAdams/portfolio-Website/README.md

 # Portfolio Website
-A portfolio site built from scratch to showcase projects.
+A personal site built from scratch to showcase my work and projects.
+Includes Hosted with cPanel.

 **Link to project:** https://semii.space